Data platform intelligence with full-stack context.

 Every change shows its blast radius

-Typedef links every metric to its definition, source, and downstream use.
+Each metric links to its definition, source, and downstream use.
 When definitions conflict, you see exactly where and why.

 The Data Context Layer

-Semantic Resolution
+Semantic resolution

-Impact Tracing
+Impact tracing

 Enterprise-Grade Security